 Possibly one of the most common estate planning tools drafted by estate planning attorneys in Arkansas is the Last Will and Testament.
 This is true, even though do-it-yourself wills are available online.
 Simply drafting the will is not the only thing required, in order to accomplish proper estate planning.
 So, if you are thinking: “I need help drafting my will,” we are here to help.
-As an Arkansas estate planning firm, Sexton, Bailey Attorneys, PA is equipped to not only draft, your last will and testament, but also manage, transfer and distribute your real and/or personal property, according to the terms.
+As an Arkansas estate planning firm, Wilcox Attorneys, PA is equipped to not only draft, your last will and testament, but also manage, transfer and distribute your real and/or personal property, according to the terms.
 Part of our services include minimizing estate taxes, navigating the probate proceedings, and handling any disputes that may arise.

 Drafting a Will

 The Last Will and Testament is a written legal document describing to those who survive you precisely how you want your estate to be distributed after your death.
 Wills are useful because they can always be revoked or modified at any time during your life.
 Wills usually include terms regarding the following issues:

 - Property distribution